 - Dyson fans boast lots of fancy features with hefty price tags to match, but whether they’re worth it depends on your priorities

 - Basic pedestal fans are usually much cheaper and often more effective at creating a cooling breeze

-- We test a range of pedestal fans and tower fans for every budget.
-Check our product reviews before you buy to ensure you get value for money
+- We test a range of pedestal fans and tower fans – check our reviews before you buy to ensure you get value for money

 Dyson isn't just about high-end vacuums.
 Their range of space-age bladeless fans, which can cost anywhere from around $550 up to $799, have also developed a cult following amongst lovers of the sleek design and fancy features.

 Pedestal fans and tower fans are great options if you can't install air conditioning or if you're renting and need a fast cooling fix.
 And they're certainly much cheaper to run than air con, costing around $30 to run over a summer as opposed to $150–300 for air conditioning (depending on the size of your house and the system you're using).